flocked/FZUIKit/README.md

 textField.dateDisplayMode = .absolute // It displays e.g. "04.04.2023 10:20pm"
 ```

+### SpacerView

+A spacer for `NSStackView/UIStackView` that expands along the major axis of it's containing stack view.
+It works as `SwiftUI` spacer.

 ### ResizingTextField

 A `NSTextField` that automatically resizes to fit it's text.